ludocode/onramp/docs/virtual-machine.md

 - 493 (0755) -- The file is executable
 - 420 (0644) -- The file is not executable

+This is just used for better integration of wrapped binaries into the host system.
+It can be ignored.

 ```c
 int mkdir(const char* path);